Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

 #### 𝔻Vector type
   `𝔻Vector=Vector{𝔻}`

-  This is a vector of `Diagonal` matrices, alias of `HermitianVector`.
+  This is a vector of `Diagonal` matrices, alias of `DiagonalVector`.
   Julia sees is at: `Array{Diagonal,1}`.See [aliases](@ref) for the 𝔻 symbol and [typecasting matrices](@ref) for the use of Diagonal matrices in **PosDefManifold**.

  **𝔻Vector₂ type**